How Do I?

 Can I play the Maine State Lottery on the internet?

-The Maine State Lottery does not currently offer internet based lottery games.
-There is much debate over whether the Wire Communications Act of 1961 prohibits all internet based gaming or just sports betting.
+The Maine State Lottery does not currently offer internet-based lottery games.
+There is much debate over whether the Wire Communications Act of 1961 prohibits all internet-based gaming or just sports betting.
 The U.S. Department of Justice has interpreted it to prohibit all types of internet gaming, including lottery games administered by state governments.
-There is much debate over internet based gaming including rulings from the U.S. Fifth Circuit Court of Appeals.
+There is much debate over internet-based gaming including rulings from the U.S. Fifth Circuit Court of Appeals.
 To date, the U.S. Supreme Court has yet to weigh in on this matter for a final resolution.

 In 2006, the Unlawful Internet Gambling Enforcement Act (UIGEA) was enacted, prohibiting the use of payment systems for Americans seeking to gamble on-line where such gambling is unlawful under any Federal or state law.
 Under UIGEA, unlawful internet gambling does NOT include a bet initiated or received or otherwise made exclusively within a single state where the bet is authorized by state law, and age and location verification requirements are in place to block minors and out-of-staters from betting.